wechaty/docusaurus/docusaurus/docs/howto/contact.md

 See [Running our first ding-dong bot](https://wechaty.js.org/docs/getting-started/quick-start).

-The below function needs a basic scipt that can help run the bot.
-The basic script starts by importing the code from [Github/Contact-Bot](https://github.com/wechaty/wechaty/blob/1523c5e02be46ebe2cc172a744b2fbe53351540e/examples/contact-bot.ts).Integrate the below code, for this action to work.
+The functions below require a basic script to help run the bot.
+Import the codes from [Github/Contact-Bot](https://github.com/wechaty/wechaty/blob/1523c5e02be46ebe2cc172a744b2fbe53351540e/examples/contact-bot.ts) for the basic script, and integrate the codes below.

 ## All contacts - define how to list all contact